From forest to smart meter: How our bioenergy gets to your business

 Finally, our renewable bioenergy ends up with you – our customers.

-We’re the largest businesses-to-business electricity supplier in the UK, supplying more than 165,000 companies with 100% renewable source power.
+We’re the largest businesses-to-business electricity supplier in the UK, supplying more than 165,000 companies with renewable source electricity.

 However, beyond just supplying energy to our customers we also help them to take control of their energy usage.